anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: But at any rate, the point is that God is what nobody admits to being, and everybody really is.
+Quote: Well begun is half done.

-By: Alan Watts
+By: Aristotle